This page tells you about the chemotherapy drug vinorelbine and its possible side effects. There is information about

 - Diarrhoea – contact your doctor or nurse straight away and they will give you anti diarrhoea tablets

-- Bruising or bleeding more easily due to a drop in the number of platelets in the blood – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)
+- Bruising or bleeding more easily due to a drop in the number of platelets in the blood – you may have nosebleeds, or bleeding gums after brushing your teeth.
+Or you may have lots of tiny red spots or bruises on your arms or legs (known as petechiae)